Causes of cerebral palsy include brain damage that can result from oxygen deprivation or from infections and brain malformations.

 Did You Know...

-Premature infants Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more are particularly vulnerable, possibly in part because in a certain part of their brain, some of the blood vessels are thin and bleed easily.
+Preterm infants Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more are particularly vulnerable, possibly in part because in a certain part of their brain, some of the blood vessels are thin and bleed easily.
 High levels of bilirubin in the blood can lead to a form of brain damage called kernicterus Complications of jaundice Jaundice is a yellow color to the skin and/or eyes caused by an increase in bilirubin in the bloodstream.
 Bilirubin is a yellow substance formed when hemoglobin (the part of red blood cells... read more , which can cause cerebral palsy.

 Did You Know...